Capital Gains Tax Calculator

 Standard long-term stock sale

-Assume a 2026 single filer sells stock for $185,000, has $118,000 of cost basis, $4,500 of basis additions, $1,200 of selling costs, $72,000 of other taxable income, and $2,500 of capital loss offsets.
-Realized gain is $185,000 - $1,200 - $122,500, or $61,300.
-After the $2,500 loss offset, taxable gain is $58,800.
+A 2026 single filer sells stock for $185,000 with $118,000 of cost basis, $4,500 of basis additions, $1,200 of selling costs, $72,000 of other taxable income, $92,000 of MAGI before gain, and $2,500 of loss offsets.
+Gain Snapshot shows $61,300 of Realized gain / loss and $58,800 of Taxable gain.
+Because other taxable income already exceeds the 2026 single 0% threshold, Federal gains tax is about $8,820 in the 15% band and Net Investment Income Tax is $0.

 Short-term gain with NIIT

-A 2026 single filer with $60,000 of other taxable income sells an asset held one year or less and has $30,000 of taxable short-term gain.
-The short-term mode puts that gain through ordinary brackets, so the gain sits in the 22% bracket under these assumptions and produces about $6,600 of federal tax.
-If MAGI before gain is $220,000 and NIIT is included, the NIIT base is $30,000 and NIIT adds $1,140.
+A 2026 single filer with $60,000 of other taxable income and $220,000 of MAGI before gain sells an asset held one year or less and has $30,000 of taxable short-term gain.
+Short-term treatment sends the gain through ordinary brackets, so Federal gains tax is about $6,600.
+With NIIT included, MAGI after the gain is $250,000, the Net Investment Income Tax base is $30,000, and NIIT adds $1,140.

 FAQ:

-Does this calculate my final tax return?
+Can this estimate my final tax return?

-Should I include NIIT?
+When should I include NIIT?

-Can I use it for crypto?
+Can I use it for crypto or other digital assets?

 Glossary: